 Almost all news reports around the world on the Nobel Prize for physics 2018 are going to flunk the Finkbeiner test today.

 As an award, and like many awards, these prizes are conceptually flawed.
 However, the Nobel Committee responsible for selecting laureates has exacerbated the issue by ignoring women laureates for the physics prize for 55 years.
-It may have been the case that women did not constitute a sizeable fraction of the scientific workforce in the last century, and that prizes rewarding achievements in that century as a result cannot have many women to pick from.
-This consideration automatically renders its male laureates – especially white male laureates from the US and Europe, the overwhelming fraction – as being bearers of an extreme privilege apart from also being men who undertook commendable scientific work.
-At the same time, women who were indeed candidates by virtue of their pioneering research were actively overlooked.
+It has not been the case that women did not constitute a sizeable fraction of the scientific workforce in the last century, and that prizes rewarding achievements in that century as a result cannot have many women to pick from.
+It was more that the women were ignored, overlooked, silenced, erased, thus rendering the male laureates – especially white male laureates from the US and Europe, the overwhelming fraction – as being bearers of an extreme privilege apart from also being men who undertook commendable scientific work.
+At the same time, women who were indeed candidates by virtue of their pioneering research were often actively sidelined.

 As a result of all of these issues, it has been difficult to take the Nobel Prizes seriously – at least as seriously as it often suggests it should be, as seriously as if to render the criticism of it to be trivial.